buildasaurs/Buildasaur/README.md

 :unlock: The "lttm" barrier
 ------------------
 - "Looks Testable To Me"
-- an optional extra step in the workflow (**disabled** by default starting from version 0.5.0, previously was enabled by default in previous versions)
+- an optional extra step in the workflow (**disabled** by default starting from version 0.5.0, was enabled by default in previous versions)
 - instead of integrating immediately after a PR is created, the reviewer first has a chance to look at the code and request any fixes of the code from the author
 - when the reviewer is happy with the code visually, she comments "lttm" in the PR and the bot is activated and performs an integration of the code
 - from that point on, if any additional commits are pushed, they get integrated as with the basic workflow